nogibjj/DataScienceCI_YCLiu/README.md

 [![Python application test with Github Actions](https://github.com/nogibjj/DETemplatePy/actions/workflows/main.yml/badge.svg)](https://github.com/nogibjj/DETemplatePy/actions/workflows/main.yml)

-## A Demo for Generating Descriptive Stats with A Homebrew Pandas-Based Library
+## Generating Descriptive Stats with A Homebrew Pandas-Based Library

 This repo demonstrates how to use a homebrew library (lib.py, pandas-based) to generate descriptive statistics for pandas DataFrame.
 The dataset used for demo is extracted from [European Health for All database (HFA-DB)](https://gateway.euro.who.int/en/datasets/european-health-for-all-database/), which contains suicide rate and GDP per capita data for France and Albania from the 1960's to the 2010's.